When it comes to animals, cats are very exceptional.

-Its flexibility, agility, and strength all come from the entire body of a cat.
+Its flexibility, agility, and strength come from a cat’s entire body.

 Cat can squeeze its form through places like tiny spaces and holes.
 This means it can contract and relax its body to suit a situation.

-As earlier mentioned, a cat can jump six times the length of its body.
-If a cat is taller than average, it will jump on higher places, unlike cats of normal heights.
+As mentioned earlier, a cat can jump six times the length of its body.
+If a cat is taller than average, it will jump to higher places, unlike cats of normal heights.